 Step 1: Check the soil.
 Press a finger in to the first or second knuckle.
 Soggy or compacted?
 Overwatering or poor drainage is likely behind whatever you’re seeing.

-Step 2: Check the light.
+Step 3: Check the light.
 Are new leaves coming in small and noticeably greener than older growth?
 That’s a light issue.
-Move her closer to a natural light source and watch whether new growth improves over the following few weeks.
+Move the plant closer to a natural light source and watch whether new growth improves over the following few weeks.

 Common Golden Pothos Problems